RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 You can still lose money on a good stock.
 #.
 Better prospects often implies less realistic prices.
 #.
 You will find suitable issues by forgoing brilliant prospects.
 #.
-It is virtually impossible to make predictions about stock prices.
-#.
 A sound investments is not a stock that is likely raise next month.
 #.
 Ideal stock analysis compares value to current price.
 #.
 Few people buying new issues read the prospectus.